Cam Dineen

-Cameron Dineen (born June 19, 1998) is an American professional ice hockey defenseman for the Bakersfield Condors of the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
-Dineen was drafted 68th overall by the Arizona Coyotes in the 2016 NHL Entry Draft and made his NHL debut on November 5, 2021, in a 3–1 loss to the Anaheim Ducks.
+Cameron Dineen (born June 19, 1998) is an American professional ice hockey defenseman for the Lehigh Valley Phantoms of the American Hockey League (AHL) while under contract to the Philadelphia Flyers of the National Hockey League (NHL).
+Dineen was drafted 68th overall by the Arizona Coyotes in the 2016 NHL entry draft and made his NHL debut on November 5, 2021, in a 3–1 loss to the Anaheim Ducks.

 Early life

 Dineen was born on June 19, 1998, in Toms River, New Jersey to parents Melissa and Kevin.
 Although he is not related to longtime NHL player Kevin Dineen, he comes from a hockey playing family.
 His father played for North's Mariners while his brother competed with the Jersey Shore Whalers.
 His cousins also played minor hockey while his uncle played for Ocean County College and East Stroudsburg University.

 Dineen began ice skating at the age of four with the learn-to-skate program while his father was a member of the Chicago Blackhawks’ program.
 Following youth hockey, Dineen began playing with the New Jersey Rockets U19 of the Independent Junior Hockey League and Eastern Hockey League.
 He played prep hockey at Toms River High School North.